top1944/duckuments/docs/atoms_30_learning_materials/40_duckiebot_modeling/10_basic_car_kinematics.md

 - A _body_ (or "robot") frame: a local reference frame fixed with respect to the robot, centered in the midpoint ($A$) of the axis between the wheels.
 The $x$ axis points in the direction of the front of the robot, and the $y$ axis lies along the axis between the wheels, so to form a right handed reference system.
 We denote the robot body frame with $\{x_r, y_r\}$.

-Note: The robot is assumed to be symmetric, and $x_r$ coincides with axis of symmetry.
+Note: The robot is assumed to be a rigid body, symmetric, and $x_r$ coincides with axis of symmetry.

 Note: Quantities described with respect to the inertial or robot frames are denoted as $(\cdot)^I)$ and $(\cdot)^r)$ respectively.